Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_04_idct_optimization.md

 - execute
 - write_blocks

-read and write blocks simply reads data and write data from memory interfaces and streams it to execute function which calls IDCT function to perform the core compute.
+read and write blocks simply reads data and write data from memory interfaces and stream it to execute function which calls IDCT function to perform the core compute.
 The read and write functions can be pipelined with desired II with overall performance dictated by "execute" function II.
-It is a functional pipeline where all of these functions will be constructed as independent hardware modules.
+It is a functional pipeline where all of these functions will be constructed as chain of independent hardware modules.
 The overall performance will be defined by any block that has the lowest performance which essentially means largest II.
 Since execute block carries out almost all compute so II variation on this block will show significant overall performance and resource utilization variations.

-During this experiment we will do actual system runs instead of any using any emulation mode.
-For these experiments a pre-built FPGA binary file is provided.
-The user can also build a binary, procedure for building this file will described in a latter sections.
+Now we will do actual system runs no emulations using a pre-built FPGA binary file.
+The user can also build a binary using the provided makefile.

-To see how pipeline pragmas with different II are applied to different kernels, open different kernel source files and compare II constraints placed near label "PIPELINE_PRAGMA:" in each file around line 297, you will see II as follows:
+To see how pipeline pragmas with different II are applied to kernels, open different kernel source files and compare II constraints placed near label "PIPELINE_PRAGMA:" in each file around line 297, you will see II as follows:

 - krnl_idct      : II=2
 - krnl_idct_med  : II=4